Company Meeting Policy Template

 - Don’t hold side conversations while someone is speaking.

-- For hybrid meetings, focus your attention equally on people in the room and the camera.
+- For hybrid meetings, focus your attention equally on the people in the room and the camera.

 5 📏 Measuring Success